 To start this post, I need to explain the most basic concepts of how we use genetics to assign evolutionary relationships, and the easiest way to do that is with human families.
 Imagine that you gave me blood samples from yourself and five relatives, all of whom were in your generation.
 I then extracted and sequenced the DNA from those samples, and I found that there was one person whose genetic code was very similar to yours but more different from the other four samples.
 Thus, you two share a substantial portion of the variable regions of your DNA.
 From that, I would conclude that you two share a more recent common ancestor with each other than with your other relatives.
 In this case, that ancestor would probably be your parents (i.e., you’re probably siblings).
 This should make good sense.
 You obviously got your DNA from your parents, as did your sibling.
 Thus, since you both got your DNA from the same source, we naturally expect your genetic code to be more similar to your sibling’s than to the codes of people who have different parents.

-As I look at the data further, I also find another pair of two individuals who are more similar to each other than they are to either you or your sibling, thus suggesting that they share a recent common ancestor that you do not have.
+As I look at the data further, I also find another pair of two individuals who are more similar to each other than they are to either you or your sibling, thus suggesting that they share a recent common ancestor (their parents) that you do not have.
 However, both of them are more similar to you and your sibling than they are to the final two relatives.
 This would suggest that you and they share a recent common ancestor that is not shared by the final two relatives (e.g., you’re cousins who share grandparents).
 Finally, the last two individuals are again closely related to each other, but they are more distant to the rest of you.
 This would suggest that the six of you have a more distant common ancestor (perhaps you share a great grandparent).

 As you can see, we can use those genetic data to reconstruct your family tree (what we like to call your phylogeny), and we can illustrate it using a phylogenetic tree or cladogram like the one on the right.
 On these diagrams, vertical lines represent common ancestors.
 Thus, you can see that you and your sibling share a recent ancestor (your parents), and you, your sibling, and your cousins share an ancestor slightly further back (your grandparents), and all six of you share an ancestor even further back (your great grandparents).
 Again, this should all make good sense when you think about how DNA is passed.
 All six of you share a certain amount of DNA because you all inherited it from your great grandparents.
 After that, however, things began to diverge.
 One of your great grandparents’ children went on to become your grandparent, while another one went on to produce your more distant relatives.
 Thus, you, your sibling, and your cousins are more alike because you all received DNA from the same source (your grandparent).
 Then, one of your grandparents’ children went on to become your parents, while another became your aunt/uncle and produced your cousins.
 Does that make sense?